Zavian/Mobafire-to-LoL/README.md

 - Create a local database of default guides
 - Create a GUI
 - Make possible to search through various guides
+- Creating automatically the categories
+- Displaying the suggested number of items to buy
 - Various